To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The system, cemented during Japan’s era of rapid economic growth after World War II, provided a steady source of cheap and malleable workers for companies’ life-time employment systems, where firms provided training and salaries rose steadily with age.

 While life-time employment has unravelled during decades of economic stagnation, the recruitment system remains much the same.
-That means the burden falls mainly on new graduates and non-regular workers, now about one-third of Japan’s labour force, when companies cut back on hiring to save costs.

 “To protect the high wages of senior workers, they are sacrificing opportunities for youth,” said Naohiro Yashiro, an economics professor at the International Christian University (ICU) in Tokyo.
 “Companies put all the adjustment onto non-regular workers and new graduates, who are the weakest.”